kljensen/esp32-idf-blink-pong/README.md

 # Blink pong

 Making two esp32 boards play blinking LED pong.
+This is basically a combo of the ESP-IDF examples "espnow" and "blink".

 ## Instructions